What is Female Pattern Hair Loss?

 Female pattern hair loss is a condition that occurs in women who suffer from androgenic alopecia.
-Affecting up to 40% of women by age 50, it begins with patients noticing a thinning of their hair, along with obvious signs of shedding, such as more hair fall in the shower, in their hairbrush, and on their pillow when they wake up in the morning.
+Affecting up to 40% of women by age 50, it begins with patients noticing a thinning of their hair, along with obvious signs of shedding, such as more hair falling out in the shower, in their hairbrush, and/or on their pillow when they wake up in the morning.

 Unlike men who suffer from male pattern hair loss, the signs and symptoms in women are more pronounced.
 Where men will notice thinning in certain areas of their scalp such as temples and crown, women with female-pattern hair loss will notice hair thinning all over their scalp with more loss occurring on the top of the head, causing a widening of the center hair part.

-The one piece of good news about female pattern hair loss is that rarely if ever does it lead to complete baldness as it does for men.
+The one piece of good news about female pattern hair loss is that it rarely if ever leads to complete baldness as it can for men.

 Age: Some amount of hair loss is natural as we age, whether we are male or female.